 - People don’t like the cold message; they need to understand their experience and skill to decide quickly.

 - People expect a quality referral process, which can help employees and job seekers build trust.

 In order to understand more user’s perspectives about LinkedIn referrals, I designed a quick online survey to seek more general attitudes and opinions related to the job referral.

-Second, If they want to reach out to an employee for referral, most people plan to take it step by step, which shows the opposite expectation compare to the employee.
+Second, If they want to reach out to an employee for a referral, most people plan to take it to step by step, which shows the opposite expectation compare to the employee.
 (Employee doesn’t like step by step, they want job seekers to get to the point !)